unahouExosite/docs/portals/README.md

 ### Get device
 `GET /api/portals/v1/devices/{device-id}`

-Return a infomation of device
+Get information for a device.

 #### Request
 Request body is empty.

 #### Response
-On success, response has HTTP status 200 and device object.
-See [device](#device) in the type section for more details.
+On success, response has HTTP status 200 and a [device object](#device-object):

 On failure, response has HTTP status of 400 or greater.